TrinityKKK/TrinityPlus/README.md

 # Trinity+

-Trinity+ Is a Front-End Made with Ultraviolet
+Trinity+ Is a Front-End Made with uv

 ## Installation
 It has a shell file already, but in-case you're installing it where you can't run shell just do the following commands: